doableware/djongo/docs/docs/using-django-with-mongodb-data-fields.md

         return self.headline
 ```

+To display the embedded models in Django Admin, a `Form` for the embedded fields is required.
+Since the embedded field is an abstact model, the form for it can be easily created by using a `ModelForm`.
+The `BlogForm` defines `Blog` as the model with `name` and `tagline` as the form fields.
 Register the new models in `admin.py`.

 ```python
 from django.contrib import admin